Table of Contents

 I assume you touch the island at Bandaranayke international airport, Katunayake Colombo because of 99% of the travellers coming from a foreign soil lands at the Katunayake international airport.
 Even though there is another international airport in southern Sri Lanka most carriers are not landing in southern Sri Lanka.
 The airport of Mattala in southern Sri Lanka opened about 5 years back; however, we have not picked-up even a single client for a Sri Lanka trip from that airport until today.

 This Sri Lanka itinerary includes only 1 night in Negombo, and it is the first night of your Sri Lanka tour.
-Negombo is a fishing village and a beachfront locality, accommodating many thousands of sun worshippers, Negombo is one of the leading beach resorts on the island.
+Negombo is a fishing village and a beachfront locality, accommodating many thousands of sun worshippers, Negombo is one of the leading beach resorts in Sri Lanka.
 Many hundreds of hotels, guest houses, villas and other accommodation facilities are lined up along the beach of Negombo.
 You also find many dozens of shops, restaurants, spas, travel agencies, money changers, in between.

 Negombo is one of the best places for leisure, so start your tour while exploring the Sri Lanka pristine beaches, same times wind down from the long flight.
 Giving you some time to relax is the main purpose of including the 1st night in Negombo.
 It is just a 30 minutes drive to reach Negombo from the Airport.